Reference code: GB-0298-UC/AL

 UC/AL1/2/7-8 16 - 17 June 1893

-Letter from Charles Goldie to Joseph Corbishley enclosing a letter from Charles Eastlake (National Gallery) to Goldie on Eastlake’s inability to offer any opinions on paintings in private hands and recommending Professor Palgrave (Professor of
+Letter from Charles Goldie to Joseph Corbishley enclosing a letter from Charles Eastlake (National Gallery) to Goldie on Eastlake’s inability to offer any opinions on paintings in private hands and recommending Professor Palgrave (Professor of Poetry at Oxford)

 2 letters